-SUSPENSION is a site-specific installation created in response to the architecture of the space.
-Nine piano wires hang from the ceiling, held taut by lead weights.
-The central weight corresponds to the mass of the artist’s body; the others are tuned around it.
+SUSPENSION is a site-specific installation created for the Haus für Medienkunst.
+Nine piano wires hang from the ceiling, held taut by lead window sash weights.

-What music exists between space and listener?
-This work explores this in-between.
-The title refers both to the physical condition of the installation and to the musical concept, holding a note from one chord into the next to create a moment of dissonance that suggests resolution.
-Here, however, the tension remains unresolved as tones emerge, interact, and slowly transform over time.
+The title refers both to the physical condition of the installation and to the musical concept of holding a note from one chord into the next.

 Haus für Medienkunst, Oldenburg, Germany, 2026 (Part of ANTIPHON)